Sexual Performance by a Child

 Dallas Child Sexual Performance Defense Lawyer

-Contact Stuckle & Ferguson, PLLC for a consultation about your sexual performance by a child charges offense throughout the Dallas / Fort Worth Metroplex, including the areas of Plano, Frisco, McKinney, Allen, Carrollton, Richardson, Garland, Irving, Grand Prairie, Mesquite, Denton, Lewisville, and Arlington.
-The attorneys of Stuckle & Ferguson are experienced in defending allegations of child sex performance and will make every effort to fight the allegations against you.
-Contact Stuckle & Ferguson for a free consultation today at (972) 423-4405 if you have been accused of committing a child sex performance offense throughout Dallas and Fort Worth.
+Contact Stuckle & Associates PLLC for a consultation about your sexual performance by a child charges throughout North Texas, including Fort Worth, Plano, and Arlington.
+The attorneys of Stuckle & Associates PLLC are experienced in defending allegations of child sex performance and will make every effort to fight the allegations against you.
+Call (972) 423-4405 for your free case review today.

 As defined in section 43.01 of the Texas Penal Code, sexual performance of a child can involve a number of acts that involve sexual conduct, including: